 We want to transform unique innovations and technologies into excellent businesses in the health care sector.

-- Why life science?
+– Why life science?
 The accelerating need for health care services is met by tremendous efforts in research and development from both the governmental and private sectors.
 New innovative technologies in life science are being developed with high speed.
 People with medical and health care needs will increasingly benefit from new and improved treatment options.
 New treatment options create improved quality of life and reduced mortality for people around the world.
-Our focus is to identify great entrepreneurs and companies with unique technologies with the potential to bring new important health care services to the life science market.
+Our focus is to identify great entrepreneurs and companies with unique technologies with the potential to bring new important health care products to the life science market.
 By partnering up with entrepreneurs as well as co-investors, we can exploit the market potential offered by new technologies.

 We want to build a diversified portfolio of companies in the life science sector.
 There are some important characteristics and elements that needs to be in place before we invest in a company: